Content

 Thrombocythemia

-Allergy to any of the ingredients
+An allergy to any of the ingredients

 Peyronie’s disease or other deformities of the penis

-Sore, damaged or irritated skin on the penis
+Sore, damaged, or irritated skin on the penis

 If you have a condition that makes it risky to use erectile dysfunction creams, consult a medical professional about alternative treatments.